RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 ---
-title: (Road to KAN part 1) A gentle introduction to B-splines
+title: (KANs part 1) An introduction to B-splines
 date: 2024-06-18
 description: "Let's talk about B-splines, a popular approximation and interpolation curve, and the workhorse of the Kolmogorov-Arnold network"
 tags: